 Middle school program

-Core classes include humanities, mathematics, science, Spanish, a three-part arts program, and physical education.
-In addition to academics, students learn good study skills and time management techniques.
-They participate in a full range of clubs, drama and music performances, visual arts exhibitions, and athletic teams.
+Core classes include humanities, mathematics, science, Spanish, a trimester arts program, and physical education.
+Every student is a member of an advisory group that meets daily and is guided by a teacher who serves as the student’s advisors, advocate, and contact between school and home.
+Middle school students can participate in a full range of clubs, drama and music performances, visual arts exhibitions, and athletic teams.

 Middle school structure